TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-As we remember, before the exploitation of `pdfTeX`, we obtain the `ayush credentials` for the webmail in the `Wordpress post`, so we try to `reuse` them to log in via `ssh` in that user:
+As we remember, before the exploitation of `pdfTeX`, we obtain the `ayush credentials` for the webmail in the `Wordpress post`, so we try to `reuse` them to log in that user:

 <br />